Streptomyces antibioticus: Medical relevance

+Antibiotics

 A unique trait of Streptomyces antibioticus is its ability to produce several antibiotics of different classes.
 Upon its discovery, it was found that S. antibioticus produced a then novel substance named Actinomycin.
 This substance was then separated into two compounds: Actinomycin A and Actinomycin B. Actinomycin A was found to be highly bacteriostatic (bacteria hindering) against all bacteria it was tested with.
 Actinomycin B displayed little bacteriostatic activity but was shown to be highly bactericidal (bacteria killing), particularly towards gram-positive bacteria.
 Actinomycin is also known to display antifungal properties.

 The antibiotic Boromycin is also produced by S. antibioticus.
 This compound was first isolated from a S. antibioticus strain found in an African soil sample.
 Boromycin is active against gram-positive bacteria, but inactive against gram-negative bacteria.
 Boromycin has also been shown to have antifungal and antiprotozoal properties.

 Certain Streptomyces antibioticus strains produce antibiotics that have yet to be named and thoroughly characterized, such as the one mentioned in a 1998 study from Calcutta University.
 The antibiotic described was found to show antimicrobial activity against gram-negative bacteria, gram-positive bacteria, and pathogenic fungi.

 In addition to producing antibiotics, one strain of S. antibioticus has been discovered to induce a different species of Streptomyces to produce antibiotics.
 Research done by Li et al. from Osaka University studied a strain of S. antibioticus that produced a molecule with the ability to induce the organism Streptomyces virginiae to produce the antibiotic Virginiamycin.

 Presently, bacterial diseases persist as a substantial cause of death worldwide.
 To further exacerbate this issue, the discovery antibiotic-resistant strains of bacteria is steadily increasing, a problem that raises the demand for novel antibiotics.
 Currently, over two thirds of the antibiotics clinically prescribed have been produced by species within the genus Streptomyces.
 With the recent availability of whole genome sequences, Streptomyces species known for producing antibiotics are being studied for potential new antibiotics that may be present in their genomes, but not yet characterized.

+Nucleoside analogs

+The strain NRRL 3238 produces the anticancer drug pentostatin and the antiviral (mainly herpes) drug vidarabine.